wasp-sweden/wara-sw-tech-tools/README.md

 This will create an OVE workspace directory with the name WARA-SW.
 Follow the setup script by entering the workspace directory and running `source ove`.
 You can now clone the repositories of the software corpus by running `ove fetch`.

 If you have Docker installed, you can launch a pristine Ubuntu environment for building and testing the corpus projects using `ove docker`.
-Running `ove buildme` in this container will prompt you to install missing dependencies using `sudo apt install`.
+Running `ove list-needs` in this container will list OS dependencies you will need to install using `sudo apt install` (or equivalently).

-Once the corpus is built, `ove systest doxygen-clang-tidy` can be used to run an example invocation of clang-tidy on Doxygen.

-For more information, read the [OVE Tutorial](https://github.com/Ericsson/ove-tutorial).
+The corpus can then be used as follows:

+1. Run `ove patch` to apply changes needed by the corpus.
+2. Run `ove buildme` to compile the entire corpus, or specify a subset of the projects to build (e.g. `ove buildme spotbugs cassandra`).
+3. Tools can now be invoked using `ove <tool> [projects...]`, e.g. `ove spotbugs cassandra` to run SpotBugs on Cassandra.

 # Backlog
 See the [Backlog](https://github.com/wasp-sweden/wara-sw-tech-tools/blob/main/README.md) file for details.